MikaelCosta05/BPM-Auto-Finder/README.md

 * **CSV**
 * **JSON**
 * **MIDI**

 ---

 ### Dead as Disco support
-Originally this project was made for the game Dead as Disco, which is a fighting rythm game that you can select any song from your computer.
-The problem was that at the time Dead as Disco didn't have an automatic BPM detector, so this project was created.
-Now the game has this feature, but still, at least at the time we're writing this, this program is more accurate in BPM detection.
+Originally, this project was made for the game Dead as Disco, which is a rhythm fighting game where you can select any song downloaded on your computer.
+The problem was that, at the time, Dead as Disco didn't have an automatic BPM detector for downloaded songs, so this project was created.
+Now the game has this feature, but, at least at the time of writing, this program is still more accurate at detecting BPM than Dead as Disco's built-in BPM detector.

 To export your songs to Dead as Disco just click the "Export Pagoda" option at the top right corner of the program.

 ---

 ### Dependencies
 * FFmpeg